 windows 10 mini player

 VLC might be the best Media Player ever but the default Films & TV app on Windows 10 has something VLC doesn’t.
 It’s the Mini Player feature.
-If you’re watching a video using the Films & TV app you can click on the Mini Player button in the bottom-right to reduce the player size.
-The small window is aligned to the top-right of your desktop but you can move it around and resize it to an extent as well.
+If you’re watching a video using the Films & TV app you can click the Mini Player button in the bottom-right to reduce the player size.
+The small window is aligned to the top-right of your desktop but you can move it around and resize it to an extent.
 It works a bit like the Picture-in-Picture mode on Android.
 This minimized Window stays on top of anything you might open.

 You can give your PC a refreshed look with custom icon packs and beautiful wallpapers.
 Check out these free icon packs for Windows 10 and wallpaper apps.